 Around the mid-session, we see that the HMA (9) is choppy with a downtrend.
 After some time, we get a sell crossover signal from the MACD, indicating that it is time to exit our position.
 Accordingly, we close our position at over $95.46.

-Trading the Hull MA along with the Volume and Stochastic RSI
+Hull Moving Average Trading Strategy to be used along with the Volume and Stochastic RSI

 Below is a two-minute chart of Alibaba Group Holding Ltd (NYSE:BABA) from July 7th, 2016.